1. Model Overview

 equilibrium (eq)

 In the equilibrium stage, the climate is fixed.
 That is, the climate does not vary from year to year.
 There will be intra-annual variability to represent the seasons, but from year to year the calculations will be carried out using the same annual cycles.
 Equilibrium run stage is used in the calibration mode, and is typically the first stage run for any complete simulation.
-During the eq stage, the annual climate inputs used are actually calculated as the mean of the first 30 years of the historic climate dataset, so the mean of the values from 1901-1930.
+During the eq stage, the annual climate inputs used are actually calculated as the mean of the first 30 years of the historic climate dataset (specified in the config file), so the mean of the values from 1901-1930.

 spinup (sp)

-In the spinup stage, the climate is not fixed.
-In the sp stage, the driving climate is used from the first 30 years of the historic climate dataset.
+In the spinup stage, the climate is not fixed: the driving climate is used from the first 30 years of the historic climate dataset.
 Should the spstage be set to run longer than 30 years, the 30 year climate period is re-used.
-Another difference between eq and sp stages is that the sp stage is set to run for a fixed number of years, regardless of the internal state that the model reaches.
 In the sp stage the fire date is fixed, occuring at an interval equal to the Fire Recurrence Interval (FRI).

 transient (tr)